delawaremathguy/ShoppingList14/README.md

 For the first two tabs, tapping on the circular button on the leading edge of an item's display moves a shopping item from one list to the other list (from "on the shopping list" to "purchased" and vice-versa).

 Tapping on any item (*not the leading circular button*) in either list lets you edit it for name, quantity, assign/edit the store location in which it is found, or even delete the item.
-Long pressing on an item gives you a contextMenu to let you move items between lists, toggle between the item being available and not available, or directly delete the item.  (*Items not available will have a strike-thorugh, italic presentation on screen*.)
+Long pressing on an item gives you a contextMenu to let you move items between lists, toggle between the item being available and not available, or directly delete the item.  (*Items not available will have a strike-through, italic presentation on screen*.)

 The shopping list is sorted by the visitation order of the locations, and then alphabetically within each location.
 Items in the shopping list cannot be otherwise re-ordered, although all items in the same Location have the same user-assignable color as a form of grouping.
 Tapping on the leading icon in the navigation bar will toggle the display from a simple, one-section list, to a multi-section list.